Centre-for-Marine-Applied-Research/strings/README.md

 The `strings` package is used to compile, format, and visualize data from the *Water Quality* branch of the Coastal Monitoring Program.

-*Current* is collected with Acoustic Doppler Current Profilers (ADCPs) deployed on the seafloor.
-An ADCP is a hydroacoustic current meter that measures water velocities over a range of depths.
-These sensors measure soundwaves scattered back from moving particles in the water column and use the Doppler effect to estimate speed and direction (Figure 1).

 *Water Quality* data (temperature, dissolved oxygen, and salinity) is collected using “sensor strings”.
 Each sensor string is attached to the